nearprotocol/stakewars/README.md

 2. Receive some tokens
 3. Run nearcore via nearup
 4. Stake some funds
-5. Join Stake Wars 2.0
+5. Join Stake Wars Episode II

+You can find a video explaining these steps also on [YouTube](https://youtu.be/MBLMzFKr1kg).

 ### 1.Generate a new keypair
 You have to install [near-shell](https://github.com/nearprotocol/near-shell), a Node.js application that relies on nearlib to generate secure keys, connect to the NEAR platform and send transactions to the network on your behalf.